matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Trail becomes rocky shoreline for short stretch, then resumes.
 * Continue past closed fishing pier.
 * Trail continues as path alongside road.
-* At next intersection, turn left and follow Last Port Trail along shoreline.
-* Just after the pathway turns to colored concrete, take the next hard right onto a dirt pathway which follows the road (Harney Way).
-* Follow the roadside pathway a few hundred feet east to a crosswalk exit on your left.
-* Exit Candlestick Point State Recreation Area; cross Harney Way to Executive Park Blvd.
+* Continue straight along this path past parking lot and **restrooms** to a very short path on the right that immediately leads to a zebra crossing of Harney Way.
-* Proceed one block up Executive Park.
+* Cross Harney Way on crosswalk.
+Proceed one block up Executive Park Blvd.
 * Turn left to remain on Executive Park, continuing west on north sidewalk.
 * Continue through tunnel; you are now on Blanken in Little Hollywood neighborhood.
 * Turn left at end of Blanken on Bayshore Blvd., opposite MUNI Metro T-Third stop at Arleta.